About This Center

-We believe everyone should have access to high quality, high value mental health care.
-Bipolar Disorder is a chronic mental illness characterized by drastic mood fluctuations, alternating between periods of depressed and elevated mood, often misdiagnosed or diagnosed years after its first presentation, and highly debilitating if not well controlled.
-At the UT Health Austin Bipolar Disorder Center we offer a tightly coordinated outpatient management using the strongest available scientific evidence for the diagnosis and treatment of bipolar disorder.
-Our goal is to reduce the burden in people’s lives of both the illness and its treatment’s side effects while using resources efficiently, aiming to implement high value mental health care.
+UT Health Austin’s Bipolar Disorder Center diagnoses, treats, and manages bipolar disorder in patients (16-75 years of age).
+Bipolar disorder is a chronic mental illness characterized by drastic mood fluctuations, alternating between periods of depressed and elevated mood, often misdiagnosed or diagnosed years after its first presentation and highly debilitating if not well controlled.
+We offer coordinated outpatient management and work with you to reduce the burden of both the illness and its treatment’s side effects in your life by using scientifically proven resources to enhance your personal growth and well-being.

 Cognitive Behavioral Therapy (CBT)

 Interpersonal and Social Rhythm Therapy (IPSRT)

 Mindfulness Based Cognitive Therapy for Bipolar Disorder (MBCT)

 Referral Form – Please print, complete, and fax this form to 512-495-5680; Attention: Mulva Clinic for the Neurosciences